-There are currently over 600 commercial and industrial facilities located in Spokane County that are subject to Spokane Clean Air’s permitting and annual registration programs.
+In Spokane County, there are approximately 600 commercial and industrial facilities in Spokane Clean Air’s permitting and annual registration programs.
 Below is a partial list of the types of operations regulated based on air emissions.

 Spokane Clean Air issues three types of permits, depending on the operation and emissions:

 Notice of Construction (NOC) - Required prior to the construction, installation, replacement or modification of air contaminant sources, emissions units or air pollution control equipment in Spokane County.

 Notice of Intent (NOI) - Required prior to operating a portable/temporary stationary source installed at a specific site not to exceed 12 consecutive months.

 We maintain a list of current NOC and NOI applications received for public review and comment.